DROP: Poison Dilution via Knowledge Distillation for Federated Learning: Experiments

 \shortsection{Varying DPR} By varying the attacker's DPR, we simulate increasingly stealthy targeted backdoor attacks, with DPR as low as 1.25\%.
 We observe that all baseline defenses fail to defend against targeted backdoors across CIFAR-10, CINIC-10, and EMNIST, regardless of attack stealthiness (\Cref{tab:fl_vary_dpr}).
 Some defenses perform adequately only when the attack is overt.
 For instance, for CIFAR-10, FLARE mitigates the attack effectively at 5\% DPR, achieving 3.5\% ASR, but fails entirely when the DPR is reduced (\eg 2.5\%).
 Similarly, for CINIC-10, FLIP demonstrates moderate robustness at 2.5\% DPR, achieving 38\% ASR, but succumbs to the attack at 1.25\% DPR.
 In contrast, DROP consistently defends against targeted backdoor attacks across all levels of DPR, maintaining near-zero ASR (1.5\%, 1.2\%, and 0.5\%) in all configurations.

-\shortsection{Varying MCR} By varying the MCR, we simulate scenarios where the attacker controls a smaller (20\%) or larger (40\%) fraction of clients in the federation.
-A high MCR, such as 40\%, significantly increases the likelihood that malicious clients will outnumber benign ones in certain FL rounds due to the random client selection process.
+\shortsection{Varying MCR} By varying the MCR, we simulate scenarios where the attacker controls a small (20\%) or large (40\%) fraction of clients.
+A high MCR like 40\% significantly increases the likelihood that malicious clients will outnumber benign ones in certain FL rounds due to the random client selection process.
 This imbalance enables adversarial updates to dominate the aggregation process, amplifying the attack's effectiveness and exposing vulnerabilities in clustering-based defenses.
 Once again, we observe that most defensive baselines fail to provide adequate protection against the attack under such conditions (\Cref{tab:fl_vary_mcr}).
 For instance, FLIP reduces the ASR to 11.2\% and 38.82\% for 20\% MCR on CIFAR-10 and CINIC-10, but fails to mitigate the attack at 40\% MCR.
 FLAME, due to its overly aggressive adaptive clipping scheme, struggles to achieve convergence.
 Both FLAME and Multi-Krum achieve resilience for 20\% MCR on EMNIST, but do not thwart the attack at 40\% MCR.
 In contrast, DROP consistently demonstrates resilience across both 20\% and 40\% MCR setups, achieving near-zero ASR while, highlighting its robustness even in highly adversarial settings.

+\shortsection{Varying Attacks} DROP is resilient to stealthy state-of-the-art backdoor attack strategies like Neurotoxin and Chameleon.
+As shown in \Cref{tab:fl_diff_attacks}, it consistently maintains near-zero ASR (1.87\% or lower) across all datasets and poisoning rates, even when facing these durable and adaptive attacks.
+This highlights DROP’s ability to eliminate embedded backdoors that persist in the model long after the attacker has left, outperforming other defenses that fail to mitigate these advanced threats.

-\subsubsection{Robustness - Accuracy Tradeoff}
+\subsection{Robustness - Accuracy Tradeoff}